ppy/osu-wiki/wiki/Guides/Compressing_files/en.md

 ## Video

 The osu! game client supports video encoded in the H.264 format with the `.mp4` file extension.
-Other formats such as H.265, VP9, and AV1 and file extensions such as `.mkv` and `.mov` are currently not supported.
+Other formats such as H.265, VP9, and AV1 and file extensions such as `.mkv` and `.mov` are currently not supported by the game client.

 The [ranking criteria](/wiki/Ranking_Criteria#video_and_background) specify a maximum video resolution of 1280x720 pixels.